maciek1839/spring-cloud-demo/README.md

 **OpenAPI 3 is the successor of the widely used OpenAPI/Swagger 2.0 format, for machine-readable API definitions.**

+OpenAPI Specification (formerly Swagger Specification) is an API description format for REST APIs.
+An OpenAPI file allows you to describe your entire API, including:
+- Available endpoints (/users) and operations on each endpoint (GET /users, POST /users)
+- Operation parameters Input and output for each operation
+- Authentication methods
+- Contact information, license, terms of use and other information.

+API specifications can be written in YAML or JSON.
+The format is easy to learn and readable to both humans and machines.
+The complete OpenAPI Specification can be found on GitHub: OpenAPI 3.0 Specification

+Swagger is a set of open-source tools built around the OpenAPI Specification that can help you design, build, document and consume REST APIs.

 - Reference: https://dev.to/frolovdev/openapi-spec-swagger-v2-vs-v3-4o7c
 - Official documentation: https://spec.openapis.org/oas/v3.1.0